Langevin equation with potential of mean force: The case of anchored bath: Klein-Gordon chain: Langevin equation

 where $Q_j=Q_j(0)$ and $P_j=\dot Q_j(0)$.
 Substituting to Eq. (\ref{F0_aux1}) yields

 with

 As was shown in the previous section, in the limit of the infinite chain, $N\to\infty$, the effective stiffness $\kappa$ takes the form (\ref{kappa}).

-We observe that $F_0(t)$ satisfies conditions (\ref{special})-(\ref{special3}) mentioned at the end of Section 5 and tehrefore statistical properties of the zero-centered noise $E_0(t)=F_0(t)-\langle F\rangle$ do not depend on $X$.
+We observe that $F_0(t)$ satisfies conditions (\ref{special})-(\ref{special3}), mentioned at the end of Section 5, which ensure that statistical properties of the zero-centered noise $E_0(t)=F_0(t)-\langle F\rangle$ do not depend on $X$.
 We can also show that directly.
 Indeed, using the substitution

 we observe that in terms of $Q_j', P_j'$ the Hamiltonian $H_0$ has the quadratic form

 so that